-I’ve been working professionally in Taiwan for many years now and observed something similar in almost every workplace I’ve been a part of.
+I’ve been working professionally in Asia for many years now and observed something similar in almost every workplace I’ve been a part of.

-Young Taiwanese wish things at work were different.
+Young people wish things at work were different.
 They wish their workplaces were more fun, creative, and collaborative.
 They don't want to be just another overworked, under-appreciated employee.
 They want to be a part of the company.
-They want their work, and the ideas they have to be valued.
+They want their work, and the ideas to be valued.
 They want company culture change—but few seem willing to do anything about it.

 Here’s the bottom line:

-Many of my most creative—dare I say, innovative— young Taiwanese friends see only two options for finding better workplaces: Move abroad, or start their own businesses.
+Many of my most creative—dare I say, innovative— friends here in Asia see only two options for finding better workplaces: Move abroad, or start their own businesses.
 And droves of them are doing just that.
-This isn’t bad in itself, but it means that larger Taiwanese organizations are missing out on huge opportunity to benefit from what young innovative people have to offer right here in Taiwan.
+This isn’t bad in itself, but it means that larger organizations are missing out on the huge opportunity to benefit from what innovative people have to offer.

 Here’s an example:

 Imagine a company making sporting goods.
 They’ve always been known for their ability to make goods fast, but they want to be known for more than that now.
 They want to be a competitive brand, and be perceived as making the best sporting goods equipment on the market.
 They’ve even embarked on some expensive marketing campaigns to show the world how innovative and inspiring they can be.

 Now imagine this same company provides their employees with zero access to sports or health related activities.
 In fact, they unintentionally discourage too much movement.
 Their offices are dark, damp, and built around one activity only—hammering away at computers all day like monotonous worker drones.
 Leaders in the company don’t talk about sports or health—outside of their own products of course—and opportunities for employees to share their own passions and ideas simply don’t exist on the companies precious dime.